The Basics

 Modules

-Button module: Add buttons and call-to-actions on your website
+Button module: Add buttons on your website

 On this page: Content Design Use the HTML module if the feature or functionality you want on your website is not natively supported by the Editor through existing modules.
 This module gives you the opportunity to add custom content and widgets on your page by pasting an HTML snippet.
-You can add a HTML module by selecting HTML under the category Page layout in the Add module overlay. (https://storage.crisp.chat/users/helpdesk/website/be3725c5cc2ea800/editor-ii811gj5mdz.pFew readersSocial media links module
+You can add a HTML module by selecting HTML under the category Page layout in the Add module overlay. (https://storage.crisp.chat/users/helpdesk/website/be3725c5cc2ea800/editor-ii811gj5mdz.pFew readersImage module

 On this page: Content Design Use the Social media links module to include links to your different social media platforms on your website.
 You can add a Social media links module by selecting Social media links under the category Social media in the Add module overlay.
-To edit your Social Media Links module after it has been added, double click in the module or click on the Edit iFew readersImage module
+To edit your Social Media Links module after it has been added, double click in the module or click on the Edit iFew readersInstagram feed module

 This article explains how to use the "Instagram Feed" module in ChurchDesk to display images from your Instagram account directly on your website.
 Every time you add a new image to Instagram, it will automatically appear in the Instagram Feed module as well.
 We will guide you through the connection steps, design options, and settings.
 There are several ways to display Instagram on your website: Connecting to Instagram via the "Instagram Feed" module Connecting to Instagram via the "HTML mFew readersMap module